How about a little history with your ice cream?

 “You can see that’s why some boards are fat and some are skinny,” she said.

 While they’re waiting for their treats, folks can wander through the library and pick out a book to borrow – there’s no formal check-out process.
 “You just read a book and return it when you’re done,” Glidewell said.
 Or they can step into the shop in the next room, which features soap, crafts and other items, all made by people who live in Knights Ferry.

 The ice cream’s shop’s customer base ranges from tourists who come to visit the town with its famous covered bridge and flour mill ruins to rafting enthusiasts who come for a trip down the Stanislaus River to the schoolchildren who come down the hill on Friday afternoons for the creamery’s happy-hour specials.

 Ice cream is available in a variety of flavors and in sizes that reflect the area’s Gold Country roots – small is “Dust,” medium is “Nugget” and large is “Eureka.”
-It comes from a producer in Oregon that Glidewell said they settled on after trying several of them.
+It comes from a producer in Oregon that Glidewell said they settled on after trying several.

 The “sweets” part of the shop is varied and interesting, with old-fashioned candies and baked goods from Voortman.

 “We’ve experimented on things,” Glidewell said.
 The successful experiments become products offered at the shop – Oreo cookies dipped in chocolate with various toppings, pretzels dipped in peanut butter and s’mores bars with salted caramel.

 A banana split is among the most popular orders, said Glidewell and aptly named employee Kaeli Sweet.
 Also popular is a homemade brownie with ice cream and hot fudge.
 The warm apple pie sundae is made with pie crust and homemade apple-pie filling.